We Love Memphis For Music, Music Shrines And Elvis

 Then head on down to the recently reopened Stax Museum for even more things to do in Memphis, open daily except Monday.
 This joint celebrates the soul music vein of Memphis with more than 2,000 exhibits, videos, stage costumes, photographs, and instruments.
 Its title refers to the long-gone Stax recording studio, where lots of music was laid down, including records by Otis Redding, Al Green, Aretha Franklin, Booker T and the MGs.
 If you can’t make it to Memphis, there’s a terrific virtual tour as well.

 True music aficionados would also make a pilgrimage to the Sun Studio, where legend has it, Elvis’ first record was made, along with Jerry Lee Lewis, Roy Orbison, and later, B.B.
 King, and Johnny Cash.
-You can touch the microphone used by Elvis and never wash that hand.
-The studio tours are free for kids 5-11, but kids under 5 are not permitted on the tours.
-It will also inspire a wealth of music-centered things to do in Memphis that your family will never forget.
+Touch the microphone used by Elvis and never wash that hand.

-Graceland – Home to Elvis, Gem of Memphis
+Graceland – Home to Elvis.
+Gem of Memphis

-And then, it’s time for Graceland.
-For those who don’t know, this was the former home of Elvis Presley, the one, the only, the legendary King of Rock and Roll, who in life and death has sold over a billion records, more than any other recording artist.
-It’s the crowning jewel of things to do in Memphis.
+For those who don’t know, Graceland was the former home of Elvis Presley, the one, the only, the legendary King of Rock and Roll.
+In life and death, Elvis has sold over a billion records, more than any other recording artist.
+A visit to Graceland is the crowning jewel of things to do in Memphis.

-Special Note: Be aware that the place really gets crowded during the weeks around January 8, his birthday, and August 16, date of his death in 1977.
+Tour Tip: Be aware that the place really gets crowded during the weeks around January 8, his birthday, and August 16, date of his death in 1977.

-From Civil Rights to River Sights
+Things to Do from Civil Rights to River Sights In Memphis

 The Lorraine Motel and National Civil Rights Museum in Memphis.